CS/LR4

-The CS/LR4 7.62 Millimeter High-Precision Sniper System (CS/LR4 7.62毫米高精度狙击步枪系统 (Qī diǎn liù'èr Háomǐ Gāo jīngdù jūjī bùqiāng xìtǒng)), also known as NSG-1, is a type of bolt-action sniper rifle designed and manufactured by Chinese company Norinco.
-The weapon is chambered with CS/DFL3 (7.62×51mm) high-precision cartridge in a 5-round box magazine.
-The rifle features a free-floating barrel and specifically designed munition that improves accuracy.
-The rifle also accepts other .308 Winchester ammo.
+The CS/LR4 7.62 mm High-Precision Sniper Rifle System (CS/LR4 7.62毫米高精度狙击步枪系统 (Qī diǎn liù'èr Háomǐ Gāo jīngdù jūjī bùqiāng xìtǒng)), also known as NSG-1, is a bolt-action sniper rifle designed and manufactured by Chinese company Norinco.
+The rifle features a free-floating barrel and is chambered in the specifically designed CS/DFL3 (7.62×51mm) high-precision cartridge in a 5-round box magazine, while can also accept other .308 Winchester ammunition.

-The CS/LR4 is called a "Sniper System" because it consists of not only a rifle, but also dedicated telescopic sights, specifically designed ammunition, a ballistic calculation/rangefinder binocular, and other accessories.
+The CS/LR4 is called a "system" because it consists of not only the rifle, but also dedicated telescopic sights, specifically designed ammunition, a ballistic calculation/rangefinder binoculars and other accessories.

 Design and development

 The CS/LR4 is the successor to the JS 7.62mm sniper rifle, which was designed by Jianshe Industries (Group) Corporation of Chongqing in 2003.
 The development of the CS/LR4 started around 2008.
 The weapon system was adopted by the Chinese police force and People's Armed Police around 2012.
 The weapon does not have an official military designation from the People's Liberation Army and only saw limited use by special operation forces.

 The CS/LR4 is largely similar to 5.8×42mm CS/LR3 (QBU-141) with an enlarged, accurized barrel chambered in 7.62×51mm.
 The gun is a manually operated bolt-action rifle.
 It features rotary bolt and free-floating barrel.
 A fixed, thumb-hole style stock is made from polymer, with fully adjustable (top-down and front-rear) buttpad, cheek rest, and integrated monopod.
 A segment of picatinny rail is mounted on top of the ejection window, with another segment mounted on top of the barrel for thermal/night vision sight.
 The picatinny rail is supported by the handguard without touching the barrel, thus maintaining the accuracy provided by the free-floating design.
 CS/LR4 has a double-stage trigger to facilitate precision shooting, and the pull weight can be customized between 8N and 15N.
 The accuracy is 1MOA at 600 m.

 The assorted sighting device of the CS/LR4 system includes CS/OS15 (8x-32x) daylight scope, CS/OS20A (4x-15x) daylight scope, and night-vision devices.